Lemonatix/how-to-python/README.md

 1. **Open VSCode**.
 2. **Open Folder**:
    - Go to `File` > `Open Folder...` (on macOS, this will be `File` > `Open...`).
-   - Navigate to the directory where you cloned the repository, select it, and open it in VS Code.
+   - Navigate to the directory where you cloned the repository, select it and open it in VSCode.
 3. **Open Integrated Terminal** (optional):
    - Go to `View` > `Terminal` to open an integrated terminal in VS Code.
    - The terminal will start in your project’s root directory, where you can run commands like `git status` or any project-specific scripts.